Widebandgap/widebandgap.github.io/content/event/event3/index.md

   #country: ''

-#abstract: 'GaN power devices:&nbsp;plenty of room at the bottom and the top'
+#abstract: 'GaN power devices: plenty of room at the bottom and the top'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.